Richard H. Poff: Legislative career

 Poff was first elected to Congress in 1952, defeating incumbent Democrat Clarence G. Burton.
 He was the first Republican to represent this part of Virginia since Reconstruction, and likely owed his victory to Dwight Eisenhower carrying the state in that year's presidential election.
-However, the 6th had already been moving away from its Democratic roots for some time.
+However, the 6th district had been shifting away from its Democratic roots for some time.
 The Byrd Democrats in western Virginia and the Shenandoah Valley had begun splitting their tickets as early as the 1930s.
 He would never face another contest nearly as close as his first one, and was reelected nine times.

 Poff had his share of controversy during his decades in the House of Representatives.
 He and Joel Broyhill of Virginia were the only two Republicans, along with the rest of Virginia's entire Congressional delegation, and nearly all members from Southern states, to sign the Southern Manifesto protesting the Supreme Court's mandate in Brown v.
 Board of Education to desegregate public schools.
-A. Linwood Holton, former Governor of Virginia (1970–1974), and the commonwealth's first post-Reconstruction Republican Governor, suggests that Poff probably could not have been reelected unless he signed the manifesto.
+Linwood Holton, former Governor of Virginia (1970–1974), and the Commonwealth's first post-Reconstruction Republican Governor, suggests that Poff likely could not have been reelected unless he had signed the manifesto.
 Despite that controversial decision, he was well liked by most of his constituents, most of whom had never been represented by a Republican before.
 This included many African Americans, who in an ABC News report on his nomination to the U.S. Supreme Court described him as having a great interest in individuals; only one person in that report described him as a racist despite having signed the Southern Manifesto.
 Consistent with his signing of the Manifesto, Poff voted against the Civil Rights Acts of 1957, 1960, 1964, and 1968, and the Voting Rights Act of 1965, but voted in favor of the 24th Amendment to the U.S. Constitution.
-In 1971, he favored the Equal Employment Opportunity Act and supported federal aid to accelerate the desegregation process.
+In 1971, he voted for the Equal Employment Opportunity Act and supported federal aid to accelerate the desegregation process.
 He was the only member of the House Republican leadership who did not support President Eisenhower's proposal to increase the minimum wage and widen its coverage.
-According to John Dean, he was also the author of most of the 25th Amendment to the Constitution of the United States while serving on the Judiciary Committee of the U.S. House of Representatives.
+According to John Dean, he was also the author of most of the Twenty-fifth Amendment to the United States Constitution while serving on the Judiciary Committee of the U.S. House of Representatives.